January 16, 2023

 - Welcomes from CSU President, Front Range Community College President, Poudre School District Superintendent, and City of Fort Collins Mayor

 Book Displays – each library will feature lobby displays of books by and about MLK and those inspired by his work in civil rights and social justice.

 Information about the Proclamation can be found HERE.
-This will take place on January 18, 2022
+The Proclamation will be read prior to the march at Washington Park.

 Explore sites in Fort Collins that help tell the story of Black/African Americans in the city from the 1880s through the 1970s.
 Great for a virtual tour from home, or a socially-distanced walk, bike, or drive around Old Town Fort Collins.